Perched on the silky indigo waters of the Swan River and blessed with an idyllic turquoise coastline, the natural beauty of Perth is unquestionable.

 If high-end fashion is more your style, take a trip back to the early 20th century by visiting the restored shopfront facades along King Street in the CBD.
 Be greeted by doormen and peruse the luxury goods at Hunt Leather, Louis Vuitton, Prada, Tiffany & Co and Sass and Bide.

-Venture 30 minutes east of the city into the hills and indulge in a decadent spa treatment at Hidden Valley Eco Lodges and Day Spa, before exploring the spectacular surroundings of Kalamunda with its charming village vibe.
+Venture 30 minutes east of the city into the hills and indulge in a spa treatment at Hidden Valley Eco Lodges and Day Spa, before exploring the spectacular surroundings of Kalamunda with its charming village vibe.